FTAsr/ftasr.github.io/_posts/2016-01-03-CollaborativeWork.md

 We usually keep a shared repository for our collaborative work on [dropbox](https://www.dropbox.com), [github](https://github.com/), or a university server.
 It is essential for you to learn the basics of shared repositories and version control systems (git/svn).
 If you're not familiar with version control, it would be a good start for you to create an account and set up a homepage for yourself on github.
 Many tutorials can be found on web.
 Check the following links as starters.

 - For a proper introduction to version control systems see [this](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
-- For a quick start with github see [this](https://guides.github.com/activities/hello-world/).
+- For a helloworld start with github see [this](https://guides.github.com/activities/hello-world/).
 - To make a personal homepage like [mine](https://ftasr.github.io/) on github have a look at [Jonathan McGlone's tuturial](http://jmcglone.com/guides/github-pages/).

 ------